Our shopping carts could become a little less full when thinking about the future, and bank accounts a bit smaller in the next decade.

 Photo Credit: Depositphotos.com.

-With economic changes and shifting consumer choices, rare wines and spirits are becoming even more exclusive, making it impossible to get for average people.
+With economic changes and shifting consumer choices, rare wines and spirits are becoming even more exclusive, making it impossible for ordinary people to get them.
 Moreover, the rising demand for wine and spirits keeps prices high.

 7. Designer Clothing